elinoretenorio/jobskee-open-source-job-board/README.md

 CRON_TOKEN - this is used for running cron job to expire jobs.
 Provide a unique token that you can use in order to expire jobs using the path: `/cron/jobs/expire/:cron_token`

 GA_TRACKING - get insights to your job board by adding a Google Analytics tracking ID here.

+### Switch Language

+Comment out Lines 15 and 16 and uncomment Lines 19 and 20 to switch from English to French translation